DynamicsAndNeuralSystems/pyspi/docs/source/index.rst

 **PySPI** (/pie'spy/) is a Python library for simultaneously evaluating hundreds of pairwise interactions directly from multivariate time-series data.

-It provides easy access to over 250 methods for evaluating the relationship between pairs of time series, from simple statistics (like correlation coefficients and coherence) to advanced multi-step algorithms (like convergent cross-mapping and Granger causality).
+It provides easy access to over 250 methods for evaluating the relationship between pairs of time series, from simple statistics (like correlation coefficients) to advanced multi-step algorithms (like Granger causality).

-PySPI has its documentation hosted on Read the Docs.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+Check out the :doc:`usage` section for further information, including :ref:`Installation` instructions.

 .. note::

-   This project is under active development.
+   This documentation and project is under active development.

 Contents
 --------